 Across California, non-white communities and undocumented immigrants are more likely to live in flood hazard areas and in housing with insufficient protection against riverine and stormwater flooding (CDPH 2020).
 Linguistically isolated individuals may not be able to read flood warning or governmental guidance, potentially causing them to experience greater exposure to flooding.
 Individuals in these groups may face systematic and/or cultural barriers when seeking to access resources needed to safely evacuate hazard areas (Gamble et al. 2016).
 Individuals in these groups may experience injuries or death from high velocity flooding (California Department of Public Health 2017).
 Undocumented immigrants may not have access to medical services to treat injuries (Mendez et al. 2020).
-Tribal communities often rely on local natural resources are damaged or destroyed from flooding (Karuk Tribe Department of Natural Resources 2016).
+Tribal communities often rely on local natural resources for economic opportunities.
+These communities may face economic impacts if natural resources are damaged or destroyed from flooding (Karuk Tribe Department of Natural Resources 2016).